Natural Therapies for OCD: Functional Support for Obsessive Thinking & Compulsions

 - Mindfulness-CBT with somatic safety cues

-- Sleep optimization and blue-light hygiene
+- Sleep optimisation and blue-light hygiene

 - Dietary cleanup: gluten, casein, processed sugar